AI MedTech Match Grand Challenge

 • Clinical faculty will be provided with a list of AI faculty interested in collaborating on the project

-• If multiple AI faculty are interested in the same project, the clinical faculty will meet with each AI faculty and determine the best fit to collaborate on the project
+• If multiple AI faculty are interested in the same project, the clinical faculty will meet with AI faculty and determine the best fit to collaborate on the project

 • All interested AI faculty will be notified whether or not they matched with a clinical researcher